Roles & Permissions Overview

-This is basically the same as the account admin, but at least it is limited to one property.
+This is basically the same as the account admin, but at least it is limited to one property and without the power to add and deactivate users.
 This is a good role for general managers, or your internal apaleo helpdesk - having access to everything also means you can quickly help people out, even remotely.
-The two kinds of admin are the only ones than can invite users to your apaleo account, or kick them out again.

 Front Desk and Reservation Manager